Learning quantum many-body systems from a few copies: Lipschitz constants and transportation cost inequalities

-In~\cite[Proposition 5]{giacomo_cambyse}, the authors show that $W_{1,\square}\leq c(k)W_{1,\nabla}$ holds up to some constant $c(k)$ depending on the locality of the differential structure.
-This implies that a transportation cost inequality for $W_{1,\nabla}$ implies one for $W_{1,\square}$ with the same constant.
-Thus, although the authors of~\cite{capel2020modified} only obtain the result for $W_{1,\nabla}$, we can use it to translate it to $W_{1,\square}$.
-We conclude that for commuting Hamiltonians TC are available for essentially all classes of local Hamiltonians for which they are expected to hold.
+\begin{rem} In~\cite[Proposition 5]{giacomo_cambyse}, the authors show that $W_{1,\square}\leq c(k)\,W_{1,\nabla}$ holds up to some constant $c(k)$ depending on the locality of the differential structure.
+This implies that a transportation cost inequality for $W_{1,\nabla}$ implies one for $W_{1,\square}$ up to $c(k)$.
+Thus, although the authors of~\cite{capel2020modified,MLSI1D} only obtain the result for $W_{1,\nabla}$, we can use it to translate it to $W_{1,\square}$.
+We conclude that for commuting Hamiltonians TC are available for essentially all classes of local Hamiltonians for which they are expected to hold. \end{rem}